Castello di Petroia: History

 Erection of a fort at the site first began in the 9th and 10th centuries, by the commune of Gubbio.
 A document from 1073 recalls a substantial fortification at the site, referring to a deed of gift of a "mansum in curte Petroij".
 In 1257 a few feudal subordinates rose against Gubbio and submitted their castles to the town of Perugia.
 On 7 May 1257 Ugolino, count of Coccorano submitted the Castle of Petroia.
 On 24 March 1384 count Antonio da Montefeltro submitted to Gubbio and became lord of the city.
-Gubbio ends its existence as a free town, and was annexed to the Duchy of Urbino.
+Gubbio ended its existence as a free town, and was annexed to the Duchy of Urbino.
 On 7 June 1422, the very young Elisabetta degli Accomandugi, daughter of Guidopaolo and niece of Matteo, gave birth to Federico, who later on became Duke of Urbino.
 Elisabetta, lady companion of Rengarda, Duchesse of Urbino, had her son from an adulterous relation with Rengarda's husband, Guidobaldo da Montefeltro.
 Other dates in the history: